 - What about autism?

 2. Resources for health professionals: These will include tips to improve communication between healthcare providers and parents, conversation vignettes, and a referral option for parents who need a longer conversation with a specialist in childhood vaccination.
 Research with GPs and nurses has already provided rich insights into the challenges they encounter when discussing vaccination with parents in busy clinics and general practices.
 Feedback from health professionals will be sought regularly and used as the basis for continual improvement of the system.

 3. Training for health professionals in using the system: This is under development and we will be working closely with GPs, vaccinating nurses and experts in medical education to ensure that the system can be integrated seamlessly into established clinics.

 4. Digital platform to house the system: This is now being tested through a collaboration with the Australian Institute of Health Innovation.

 Meet the SARAH team

-- Julie Leask, Nina Berry and Lyndal Trevena are researchers from the University of Sydney.
-Julie and Nina work in the School of Public Health and Lyndal is the Head of the Discipline of General Practice at the Sydney Medical School.
+- Julie Leask, Nina Berry, Kerrie Wiley and Lyndal Trevena are researchers from the University of Sydney.
+Julie, Nina and Kerrie work in the School of Public Health and Lyndal is the Head of the Discipline of General Practice at the Sydney Medical School.

 - Margie Danchin is a researcher at the University of Melbourne and Murdoch Children’s Research Institute and a paediatrician at the Royal Children’s Hospital in Melbourne.